jingyingyue/BT2101-Forex-Trading/README.md

-# BT2101-Forex-Trading
+# Forex Trading Algorithm

+This algorithm was created to generate as much positive returns as possible in foreign exchange trading.

-This foreign exchange (forex) trading algorithm was built based on Logistic Regression, Long Short-Term Memory (LSTM) and Moving Average Crossover
+It was built based on Logistic Regression, Long Short-Term Memory (LSTM) and Moving Average Crossover.